 I’ve applied to the program.
 Now what?

 After accepting your regional placement, you’ll get your school placement, which is where you’ll be working.
 I got my school placement one week to the day after accepting my regional placement for Andalucía this past year, but it can vary based on location.
-Some people in other regions often wait well into July before they learn where, exactly, they’re going to be working.
+Some people in other regions often wait well into July or August before they learn where, exactly, they’re going to be working.

 Your school placement comes in the form of a carta de nombramiento, which you’ll more than likely get by email (I don’t think any regions send them out as snail mail anymore).
-Keep this document because you will need it to apply for your visa, as well as applying for your student card here in Spain.
+Keep this document because you will need it to apply for your visa, as well as for your student ID card here in Spain.